John F. Harvey: Publications and reception

 He has also faced criticism for his statements about the Catholic Church's sexual abuse scandal.
 In 2018, the Catholic newspaper Crux reported Harvey advocated for the return of abusive priests to ministry in the 1990s because these priests should be treated with the same compassion and forgiveness deserving of all same-sex attracted individuals.
 In 1992, Crisis Magazine interviewed Harvey about remarks he made at a U.S. Bishops' Workshop in 1990, where he argued that "most [priests who sexually abuse minors] should be rehabilitated and returned to ministry".

-Harvey's statements about the Church's sexual abuse scandal have garnered criticism from Catholics otherwise to support Courage's mission to counsel same-sex attracted individuals under the Church's teachings on sexuality.

 Retirement and death

 Harvey retired to Annecy Hall, a retirement community for the Oblates of St. Francis de Sales in Childs, Maryland, in January 2010.
-He died on December 27, 2010, at Union Hospital in Elkton, Maryland, and was survived by his sister, Margaret Smith, and many nieces, nephews, and grand-nieces and grand-nephews.
-The Mass for Christian Burial for Harvey was celebrated on Friday, December 31, 2010, at Our Lady of Light Chapel, 1120 Blue Ball Road, Elkton, Maryland.
-He is buried at the Oblates of Saint Francis de Sales Cemetery, in Childs, Cecil County.
-Maryland.
+He died on December 27, 2010, at Union Hospital in Elkton, Maryland, and was survived by his sister, Margaret Smith, and an extended family.
+He was buried on December 31, 2010, at the Oblates of Saint Francis de Sales Cemetery, in Childs, Cecil County, Maryland.

 Legacy

 Harvey's approach won the endorsement of the Pontifical Council for the Family.
-Pope John Paul II said of this ministry, "Courage is doing the work of God!"
+Pope John Paul II said of this ministry, "Courage is doing the work of God!".

 In 2011, at the 31st Annual Courage Conference, Raymond Leo Cardinal Burke, then the Cardinal Prefect of the Supreme Tribunal of the Apostolic Signatura, gave a tribute to the work of Harvey.